CleoneMitsui/CleoneMitsui.github.io/_pages/about.md

 I'm a PhD student at [Osaka Metropolitan University](https://www.omu.ac.jp/), exploring social and political psychology under the guidance of [Dr. Yuta Kawamura](https://ytkm2.github.io/MyWebsite/english.html).

 My career has unfolded more like a patchwork quilt than a straight line.
 From early days as a TV presenter in Toronto to roles in computer technician in London and recruitment consulting in Tokyo.
-With part-time gigs in Auckland and Munich, and education spanning from Toronto to Berlin, Siena, and now Osaka, each step has peppered my research with real-world seasoning.
+With part-time gigs in Auckland and Munich, and education spanning from Toronto to Berlin, Siena, and now Osaka, each step has peppered my research with some real-world seasoning.

 Currently, I am on a quest to connect the dots between the individual actions and the broader societal patterns under the realms of politics.
-The psychological cogs turning behind political beliefs and moral choices central to my research.
+The psychological cogs turning behind political beliefs and moral choices are of keen interest to me.
 My research aims to uncover how these factors shape our conversations and actions across different societies.

-If you are drawn to the interplay of psychology and politics and fancy a collaboration or chat, feel free to reach out.
-Let’s connect and make sense of these intriguing complexities together.
+If you are drawn to the interplay of psychology and politics, and fancy a collaboration or chat, feel free to reach out.

 **Publications**